jpuka/mushi-identifier/README.md

       - [ ] Tricholoma matsutake (*tuoksuvalmuska*)
   - [ ] Scrape additional data for species with a low image count in the raw dataset
 - [ ] Do EDA on the scraped external datasets
-- [ ] Verify and transfer *external* data to *interim* mixing it with the raw data
+- [ ] Verify and transfer *external* data to *interim* mixing it with the raw data²
 - [ ] Split (train/validation/test) and transfer mixed *interim* data to *processed*
 - [ ] Import supplemented *processed* data to tensorflow and use it to improve the model

 ¹ The raw dataset is from Svampeatlas, so avoid scraping duplicate images, that could get split to both train and test sets biasing the test set.
+² Think about this - the validation/test sets will need to be of the same distribution.

 ### Model

 **Base steps**

-- [ ] Review literature and make initial modelling choices:
+- [x] Review literature and make initial modelling choices:
-  - [ ] Architecture
+  - [x] Architecture
-  - [ ] Metrics
+  - [x] Metrics
-  - [ ] Baseline performance
+  - [x] Baseline performance
+  - [x] Hyperparameters
+- [x] Build, train and save an initial model
-  - [ ] Hyperparameters
+- [ ] Write plotting functions
-- [ ] Build an initial model
+- [ ] Write prediction functions
 - [ ] Tune hyperparameters
 - [ ] Build, train and save a better model